Fuzz (film)

-Fuzz is a 1972 American action comedy film directed by Richard A. Colla and starring Burt Reynolds, Yul Brynner, Raquel Welch, Tom Skerritt, and Jack Weston.
+Fuzz is a 1972 American crime action comedy film directed by Richard A. Colla and starring Burt Reynolds, Yul Brynner, Raquel Welch, Tom Skerritt, and Jack Weston.
+It is adapted by Evan Hunter from 1968 novel, which is part of his 87th Precinct series.
+(Note: In the on-screen credits, Hunter is credited as Evan Hunter for the screenplay, and as Ed McBain for the novel.)
+The film was released by United Artists on May 24, 1972.

-The screenplay was written by Evan Hunter and was based on the 1968 novel of the same name, which is part of his 87th Precinct, written under the pen name Ed McBain.
-Dave Grusin composed the film's soundtrack score.
-Noted illustrator Richard Amsel painted the poster artwork, featuring Reynolds in a reclining pose reminiscent of his famous centerfold in Cosmopolitan magazine that appeared earlier that year.

-Although the 87th Precinct novels are set in a fictional metropolis based on New York City, Fuzz is set in and was shot on location in Boston, Massachusetts.

 Plot

 Over a period of several days, detectives in the Boston Police Department's 87th Precinct investigate a variety of cases.

 Detective Steve Carella goes undercover as a homeless man to investigate a spate of attacks in which homeless men have been set on fire.
 In an alleyway two youths approach him, throw flammable liquid over him, and set him alight.
 Carella is hospitalized but recovers and returns to his job.

 A mysterious caller threatens to kill a city official unless he is paid a $5,000 ransom.
 Detectives Kling and Brown stake out the drop and follow a man, Tony La Bresca, who takes the box containing the ransom.
 The police have placed paper in the box.
 Later, the city parks commissioner is shot dead.
 A further demand for $50,000 is issued.
 Another box is placed at an arranged spot and police lie in wait.
 A man collects the box and is captured but he proves to be an opportunist who thought the box contained marijuana.
 Later the deputy mayor is killed with a car bomb.

 Detective Eileen McHenry is transferred to the precinct to help solve a series of rapes.
 Detective Meyer asks her to interview a witness, who turns out to be a mentally ill woman who claims to have been attacked by a cape-wearing man.
 Carella and Meyer laugh while McHenry realizes it is a set up.
 Later McHenry walks through a park late at night and is approached by a man who begins to attack her.
 She fights him off and arrests him, bringing the man's spree of attacks to an end.